zeek/zeek-docs/doc/script-reference/attributes.rst

 -----------

 The associated identifier is marked as deprecated and will be removed in a future version of Zeek.
-Look in the NEWS file for more instructions to migrate code that uses deprecated functionality.
+Look in the :file:`NEWS` file for more instructions to migrate code that uses deprecated functionality.
 This attribute can be assigned an optional string literal value to print along with the deprecation warning.
 The preferred format of